-• Assess compliance with open Minor non-conformities from the previous audit (Assessment, annual audit).

-- Follow up on indicators evaluated as Compliance with observations or comments in the previous audit and review any improvement, progress or issues identified during the audit. - Assess continuous conformity for high-risk and key impact Indicators: - Risk: the possibility of non-compliance with respect to certain specific indicators due to inherent conditions of the operation.
-For example, if activities are carried out within protected areas or cultural heritage sites, the indicators related to these topics will always be subject to evaluation. - Impact: refers to indicators that must be continuously monitored and reported as they represent sustainable practices that may have negative or positive impacts on people, nature and the climate.
+- Assess compliance with open Minor non-conformities from the previous audit (Assessment, annual audit). - Follow up on indicators evaluated as Compliance with observations or comments in the previous audit and review any improvement, progress or issues identified during the audit. - Assess continuous conformity for high-risk and key impact Indicators: - Risk: the possibility of non-compliance with respect to certain specific indicators due to inherent conditions of the operation.
+For example, if activities are carried out within protected areas or cultural heritage sites, the indicators related to these topics will most likely be subject to follow up and evaluation. - Impact: refers to quantitative indicators that must be continuously monitored and reported as they are key to demonstrate sustainable practices are in place and positive impacts on people, nature and the climate.

-2.7 Supplementary requirements
+2.6 Supplementary requirements

-In combination with the Preferred by Nature Standard for Sustainable Travel Activities, the following requirements are available and applicable to tourism organisations seeking certification against this standard:
+In combination with the Preferred by Nature Standard for Sustainable Travel Activities, the following document is available and applicable to tourism organisations seeking certification against this standard:

-- STP-02 System requirements: This document integrates essential requirements of the sustainable management system that shall be observed and met by any tourism organisation that is undergoing an evaluation process and seeks to achieve the Preferred by Nature Certification for Sustainable Travel Activities. - STP-03 Terms & definitions: Preferred by Nature has collected definitions to clarify the interpretations of most technical terms used in the Standard for Sustainable Travel Activities.
-The definitions included there provide additional details to the requirements and must be considered normative when regarding the interpretation of the Standard indicators.
+- Terms & definitions: Preferred by Nature has collected definitions to clarify the interpretations of most technical terms used in the Standard for Sustainable Travel Activities.
+The definitions provide additional details to the requirements and must be considered normative when regarding the interpretation of the Standard indicators.